-Successful applicants shall demonstrate extensive experience with the target population including experience with child welfare cases and community outreach and advocacy.
+Successful applicants shall demonstrate experience with the target population.
 Successful applicants shall also provide services in accordance with all existing federal and District of Columbia laws, rules, and regulations, and consistent with policies, procedures and standards promulgated by the Child and Family Services Agency.